pagalvin/tsbook/chapter98_ContinueLearning.md

 # Continue Learning

-I hope that you had a pleasant and product experience reading this book and watching the videos.
-It was certainly fun for me!
+I hope that you had a pleasant and enriching experience reading this book and watching the videos.
+It sure was for me!

 I think I've covered close to 80 percent of the language.
 In this chapter, I'm going to point out a few additional resources that will bridge that 20 percent gap (at least partially).
 In addition, as I wrote way back in the intro, I think that it's important to differentiate instruction.
 Some of the links I reference here (and did in the various "Further Reading" sections) duplicate some of this book's content, albeit in a different voice.
 That's a good thing :).
 Here they are: